google/closure-templates/documentation/reference/functions.md

 NOTE: We do not test for deep equality in the implementation.
 Hence, this function does not remove duplicate records or protobufs.
-Only primitive types (null, bool, int, float, number, string) are successfully deduplicated.
+Only primitive types (null, undefined, bool, int, float, number, string) are successfully deduplicated.

 <span id="list-string|number_join"></span>